Conophytum meyeri N.E.Br.

 Conophytum meyeri var. meyeri, Conophytum candidum, Conophytum corculum, Conophytum ecarinatum var. candidum, Conophytum extractum, Conophytum globuliforme, Conophytum laetum, Conophytum leopardinum, Conophytum longibracteatum, Conophytum microstoma, Conophytum nanum, Conophytum niveum, Conophytum ovigerum, Conophytum papillatum, Conophytum puberulum, Conophytum ramosum, Conophytum retusum, Conophytum semilunulum

-Conophytum meyeri is a dwarf, freely branching succulent that forms large mats of grayish-green leaves with nice yellow blooms.
-The paired leaves are grayish to pale grey-green, up to 2 inches (5 cm) long, up to 0.6 inches (1.5 cm) wide and up to 0.4 inches (1 cm) thick.
-The flowers are solitary, showy, scentless, early diurnal and daisy-like with a prominent perianth tube.
+Conophytum meyeri is a dwarf, freely branching succulent that forms a large mat of grayish-green leaves with lovely yellow flowers.
+The paired leaves are grayish to pale grey-green, up to 2 inches (5 cm) long, up to 0.6 inches (1.5 cm) wide, and up to 0.4 inches (1 cm) thick.
+Flowers are solitary, showy, scentless, early diurnal, and daisy-like with a prominent perianth tube.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).